Ablaincourt-Pressoir: History

 In 1215, Jean I de Nesle built a castle here.
 Remains of the motte can still be seen, which marks out the position of the keep.

 In 1648, possession of the fiefdom of Ablaincourt passed from the Blattepière family to the Mathieu family.

 During World War I Ablaincourt et Pressoir were at the centre of the Battle of the Somme.
 Both communes were totally ruined by the fighting.

 Demographics

-Data before 1966 in the table and graph below refer to the old commune Ablaincourt, before the merger with Pressoir.
+Data before 1966 in the table below refer to the old commune Ablaincourt, before the merger with Pressoir.
 The population of Pressoir was 144 in 1851, 106 in 1896 and 64 in 1962.